-The cell-lines used (called WI-38 and MRC-5) were started in the 1960s using small quantities of lung cells taken from two aborted foetuses.
+The cell lines currently used (called WI-38 and MRC-5) were started in the 1960s using lung cells taken from two aborted foetuses.
 The abortions were legal and agreed to by the mothers, but they were not performed for the purpose of vaccine development.
-The original foetal cells have long since disappeared.
-Because these cell-lines still exist nearly 50 years later, no other foetuses are needed to make human cell-lines for growing these vaccine viruses.

-Some people may have concerns about using a vaccine produced using foetal tissue, even though the original cells do not exist any longer.
+Some people may have moral concerns about using a vaccine produced in this way.
 In 2005 the Vatican’s Pontifical Academy for Life issued a statement called ‘Moral reflections on vaccines prepared from cells derived from aborted human foetuses’.
-This statement says that they believe it is wrong to make vaccines using human cell-lines derived from foetuses, and that there is a ‘moral duty to continue to fight’ against the use of such vaccines and to campaign for alternatives.
+This statement says that they believe it is wrong to make vaccines using human cell strains derived from foetuses, and that there is a ‘moral duty to continue to fight’ against the use of such vaccines and to campaign for alternatives.
 However, it also states that if the population is exposed to ‘considerable dangers to their health’ through diseases such as rubella (German measles), then ‘vaccines with moral problems pertaining to them may also be used on a temporary basis’.

-Viruses for some vaccines are grown in laboratories on animal cell-lines.
-Again, this is because viruses will only grow in human or animal cells.
+Viruses for some vaccines are grown in laboratories using animal cell cultures.
+This is because viruses will only grow in human or animal cells.
 In the UK schedule this applies to these vaccines:

 Viruses for these vaccines are grown on Vero cells.
-This is a cell-line started in the 1960s using a few kidney cells from an African green monkey.
+This is a cell line started in the 1960s using kidney cells from an African green monkey.

 The measles and mumps parts of the MMR vaccines (MMRVaxPro and Priorix) are grown on a culture which began with cells taken from a chick embryo.

-As with human cell-lines, the original cells have long since disappeared.
-There is no risk that animal diseases will be transmitted by vaccines grown on animal cell-lines.
+There is no evidence of any risk that animal diseases can be transmitted by vaccines grown on animal cell lines.

 The only vaccine in the UK schedule which contains GMOs is the Nasal Flu vaccine (Fluenz).
 The viruses for flu vaccines are usually made by injecting two flu virus strains into an egg and letting them recombine naturally to make new strains.
 Researchers then look through all the new viruses to see which one has the features they are looking for to make this year’s vaccine.
 The viruses used to make Fluenz are custom-made by putting together individual genes that will give the right features.
 This is a quicker and more accurate process.